rocky-linux/documentation/docs/gemstones/dnf-swap.md

 # Introduction

-In order to make container images and cloud images as small as possible, distribution maintainers and packagers may sometimes ship stripped down versions of popular packages.Examples of stripped down packages bundled with container or cloud images are vim-minimal, curl-minimal and so on.
+In order to make container images and cloud images as small as possible, distribution maintainers and packagers may sometimes ship stripped down versions of popular packages.
+Examples of stripped down packages bundled with container or cloud images are vim-minimal, curl-minimal and so on.

 Although some of the shipped packages are stripped down versions, they are often fully functional for most use cases.